-Note: The threshold values are just examples.
+The threshold values are just examples.
 The administrator of the virtual infrastructure must determine the actual values suitable within the environment.
 The steps that follow are based on vSphere 5.5 and may be slightly different in other versions.

 - 1. Login to vCenter Server from VMware vSphere (Windows) Client. - 2.
 On the left pane, highlight the virtual machine to be monitored. - 3.
-Select the Alarm tab on the right hand side pane. - 4.
+Select the Alarm tab on the right pane. - 4.
 Under the row of tabs, select Definitions view. - 5.
 Right-click on the empty space on the right pane, and select New Alarm. - 6.
 In the General tab, fill in the Alarm name and Description.
 In Alarm Type, select: - a.
 Virtual Machine - b.
 Monitor for specific conditions or state - c.
-Enable this alarm - 7.
-In the Triggers tab, right-click empty space to Add Trigger.
+Enable this alarm

+- 7. In the Triggers tab, right-click empty space to Add Trigger.
 A trigger entry is created.
 Set the following conditions: - a.
 Trigger Type to VM Max Total Disk Latency (ms). - b.
 Condition to Is Above - c.
 Warning to 1000 - d.
 Condition Length to for 1 minute - e.
 Alert to 3000 - f.
 Condition Length to for 1 minute - 8.
 Select Trigger if any of the conditions are satisfied. - 9.
 In the Reporting tab, enter 0 in both text boxes. - 10.
 In the Actions tab, right-click on empty space and select Add Action. - 11.
 Change Action to Send a notification email: - a.
-In the Configuration field, enter the e-mail address. - b.
-For all condition transitions, select Once. - 12.
+Enter e-mail address in the Configuration field. - b.
+Select Once for all condition transitions. - 12.
 Right-click on the empty space to add another action, if needed. - 13.
 Click OK to close the dialog box.
-There may be a popup saying, "vCenter e-mail settings are not configured".
-Click OK to close all of the dialog boxes.

-- 14. If vCenter e-mail settings are not configured: - a.
+There may be a vCenter e-mail settings are not configured popup.
+Click OK to close all of the dialog boxes. - 14.
+If vCenter e-mail settings are not configured: - a.
 In vCenter, go to Administration > vCenter Server settings > Mail. - b.
-Enter the SMTP Server name and the Sender Account name.
+Enter the SMTP Server name and the Sender Accountname.